Mathématique: On Lethe Fixed

 “What’s so funny, muscles?”
 Val asks.

 “Wait.
 Me?
 Me in an elevator?”
-Daniel says, before Teal’c can reply, looking at her incredulously.
+Daniel cuts in before Teal’c can reply.

-“You were smiling at me,” Val says.
+“You were smiling.”
+Val drops her voice to a stage whisper.
 “I think we were having a moment.”

-“Vala,” Daniel says, giving her name the slow momentum of a warning, “we can help you get your memories back, but I—I think it will be—difficult.”
+“Vala.”
+Daniel gives her name the slow momentum of a warning.
+“We can help you get your memories back, but I—I think it’ll be difficult.”

 “Difficult how?”
 Val asks.